nomic/roz/README.md

 ```

 The rozed router will demand that you include roz middleware in your route.
-If you do not, you will get an error like this when you start your express app:
+So if you forget to include it:
 ```js
 rozed.get( "/posts/:id", doStuff )
 ```
+You'll get an error like this:
 ```bash
 09:36:01 app  | Error: Rozed route does not have a roz expression: get /posts/:id
 ```